All-in-one ETFs are one of the easiest ways to invest in Canada.

 Many new or passive investors try their hand at investing in a portfolio of stocks and bonds but feel overwhelmed by everything they need to track so they can align the portfolio with their financial goals.

 ETFs provide diversified exposure to securities but are also liable to changing economic conditions.
-Depending on your changing investment goals, you might have to manually rebalance your ETF portfolio as well.
+Depending on your changing investment goals, you might have to rebalance your ETF portfolio as well manually.

 One-ticket solutions like the BMO Balanced ETF Portfolio can eliminate the hassle of tracking individual securities or ETFs by automatically rebalancing the portfolio for you.
 BMO ZBAL gets a Wealth Awesome stamp of approval for investors with moderate risk tolerance.